axiotl/aqua-tools/README.md

 ## Data and Organization

 We use `.hic` files as the only format of data source.
-In addition, we need a `mergeStats.txt` file containing valid interaction read counts for human and mouse genome alignments.
+In addition, we need a `.mergeStats.txt` file containing valid interaction read counts for human and mouse genome alignments.
 This is a modified version of a typical `.mergestat` file (an output of the [HiC-Pro](https://github.com/nservant/HiC-Pro) pipeline) that contains QC information for human and mouse PETs in one file.
-A `mergeStats.txt` file should look like the following-
+A `.mergeStats.txt` file should look like the following-

 |  | GM12878.hg38 | GM12878.mm10 |
 | ---------- | -------- | ------ |